DataDog/documentation/content/en/synthetics/guide/browser-test-cache.md

 ---

+## Browser tests

 Browsers are killed after every test execution.
-This ensures your tests do not face cache related issues on the client side.
+This ensures your browser tests do not face cache related issues on the client side.

+## API tests

+You can leverage unique [local variables][1] to perform cache busting on your API tests.

 ## Further Reading